cosmos/gaia/docs/hub-tutorials/join-testnet.md

 This example is using the Vega testnet genesis.
 For up to date values like `persistent_peers`, visit the [testnet repository](https://github.com/cosmos/testnets).

+> **Note**: Cosmos Hub recommends running `gaiad` or `cosmovisor` with the `--x-crisis-skip-assert-invariants` flag.
+If checking for invariants, operators are likely to see `rounding error withdrawing rewards from validator`.
+These are expected.
+For more information see [Verify Mainnet](./join-mainnet.md#verify-mainnet)

 ```
 # Build gaiad binary and initialize chain
 cd $HOME